maelys-mcardle/newspaper-analysis/README.md

 To download the articles, run the `download-pages.py` script.

-It will download them from the `url-list.txt` file.
+It will download them from, by default, the `url-list.txt` file.

 This will load them all, by default, into the `downloads` directory.